SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

-# CHAPTER 1: LEARNING TO BE AMERICAN
+# CHAPTER 1: MICKEY

 ## 1873-1874

 The uniform scratched.
 Mrs. Burns had sewn it herself from blue wool cloth, copying the soldiers' uniforms but making it small enough to fit a boy.
 She said I looked handsome in it.
 She said I looked like a proper young man.
 She did not say I looked like myself, because I no longer looked like myself at all.

 I stood in the parlor of the quarters at Fort Whipple, trying not to scratch where the wool rubbed against my neck.
 Captain Burns sat at his desk reviewing papers.
 His daughter Katie played with a doll on the floor.
-Mrs. Burns—Annie, she insisted I call her Annie—was teaching me to set the table for supper.
+Mrs. Burns, who insisted I call her Annie, was teaching me to set the table for supper.

 "Fork on the left, Mickie," she said gently.
 "Knife and spoon on the right."